davidc6/events-management/README.md

 # What can be done different

-- SPA
-  - Make responsive
-  - Validation for input fields
-  - Better design
-  - Break monolith App.js into small components and unit test each one separately

 - API
   - Use Nest.js for API
   - Redis to cache data in memory
   - Potentially could add a queue (RabbitMQ etc) to improve reliability of the application should one of the components go down (out of service)
   - API client specifically for the local API

+- Docker
+  - Create a workspace, so that one can log in into it and start / stop services independently